 There is a reason why the Scotty Cameron Newport blade putter is recognized as the number 1 putter for golfers.
 This new version of the Scotty Cameron has a compact classic blade putter design.
 It is available in lengths of 33", 34", and 35" and has a Pistolini Plus grip and full-shaft offset.

 This blade putter has a refined plumbing neck, which gives it a full-shaft offset.
-The neck has been re-engineering slightly back to give golfers increased visibility, better alignment, and a higher confidence level when putting.
+The neck has been re-engineered slightly back to give golfers increased visibility, better alignment, and a higher confidence level when putting.
+Looking down at the ball and having better visibility is essential to becoming a better putter.

 This Select putter also has performance balanced weighting, with its customizable tungsten sole weights.
 This modern weighting gives the putter increased stability and a wider sweet spot.
 Golfers can expect optimal balance and better weight distribution.
 This applies to the Special Select Newport, Newport 2.0 putter, and Newport 2.5 blade models.